ezalabs/bibot-ai/README.md

-# BiBot - Python-based Trading Bot for Binance Futures
+# BiBot - Python Trading Bot for Binance Futures

-## Overview
-BiBot is a Python-based trading bot designed for Binance Futures that implements scalping strategies.
+A Python-based trading bot for Binance Futures that implements various trading strategies.

 ## Features
 - Automated trading using RSI and EMA crossover strategy [Default]